ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - To authenticate user logins and manage profiles.

 #### Azure Active Directory ID Protection
+**Identity Protection**, a funciton of Azure AD and allows to obtain analysis information on the security structure of your organization; helps identify potential attacks and understand the effectiveness of your policies.
 - allows you to apply MFA conditionally.
 - It is also used to detect risks such as *anonymous IP* address logins, unfamiliar sign-ins, and credential leaks.
 - requires users who sign from the Internet with an *anonymous IP* address to change their password and "self-heal".